Injectables clinic owner reviewing a compliant marketing checklist for AHPRA and TGA advertising on a tablet. | Foundd Legal

 Social Media: The Biggest Risk Zone

-Instagram, TikTok, and Facebook are where most breaches happen, because content is fast, visual, and informal.
+Instagram, TikTok, and Facebook are where most compliance breaches occur, because content is fast, visual, and informal.

 High-performing, low-risk strategies include: